Healing Your Cat: Practical Energy Practices You Can Start Today

 - Messy Energy, Messy Resonance?

-#2: Run Energy Scan
+#2: Run an Energy Scan on Your Cat

 Do not overthink what you are receiving.
-The first impression is almost always the most accurate one.
+The first impression is almost always the most accurate.
 The analytical mind catches up later and starts arguing.
 Trust what came first.
+A few minutes of this, done with genuine care and attention, is a real and legitimate act of healing.

 Resources: